nyx-team/nyx/.github/CONTRIBUTING.md

 - `function` - Changes to a specific function, replace `function` to that specific function's name.
 - `command` - Changes to a specific command,  replace `command` with the command that has been changed.
 - `event` - Changes to an event,  replace `event` with the event's name that has been changed.

+These can also be used when something has been added.